Cornell University ECE4760

 Of course, time/bandwidth limits mean that very narrow frequency bins may converge slowly.

 Each transform frequency bin, at frequency ω, is computed as a damped, complex resonator, with a real input.
 The estimate of the frequency bin amplitude at time n is Xn(ω) which is, of course, a complex value.
-Xn(ω) is compute iteratively from the n-1 time step estimate by slightly decaying the value toward zero, advancing the phase by one time step, then adding the real input sample.
+Xn(ω) is computed iteratively from the n-1 time step estimate by slightly decaying the complex amplitude toward zero, advancing the phase by one time step, then adding the real input sample.

 Xn(ω) = e(-1/τ) × e(jω) × Xn-1(ω) + xn